 Q: How do I know how much film I’ve got on my reel?

 3″ reel = 50ft of film (generally a yellow or black reel)

 If you need some help, please feel free to bring your film into our office – or send us a picture of your reel/s.

 Q How do you capture your film?

-A: We use the Retro Scan Universal Scanner for a true frame by frame transfer.
+A: We use frame by frame film scanners to digitise your precious memories.
 There are no sprockets, no claws and there is no heated light – so it won’t damage your film.

 Q: What is the difference between standard definition (SD) and high definition (HD) for video tape transfer?

 Basically, it’s the resolution – HD transfer will be a higher resolution than SD.
-A SD can be transferred to DVD or file format (on USB).
-A HD transfer can only be transferred to Blu-ray or a file format (on USB).
+A SD can be transferred to DVD or Digital format (on USB).
+A HD transfer can only be transferred to Blu-ray or a Digital format (on USB).